KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/homework/webpack_basic.md

 1. In the CLI, type `npm run start` <i class="fa fa-share fa-rotate-180"></i>.

-  The dev server is now watching your code & will automatically reload the browser, if you make any changes.
+  The dev server is now watching your code and will automatically reload the browser, if you make any changes.

 1. Open _index.html_ in Chrome, and open _index.js_ in Atom.
 If you can, make them side-by-side, so you can see Chrome, while you make a change to the code.

-1. Update `white` in _index.js_ to be `blue` and save the file.
+1. Update `white` in _index.js_ to `blue` and save the file.
 Chrome should automagically refresh and show you the new code.

   ![](https://media.giphy.com/media/OUwzqE4ZOk5Bm/giphy.gif)